Gibsol/ani-su/README.md

-# OsuAni
+# AniSu
-OsuAni is a web app that helps you to find good anime to watch.
+AniSu is a web app that helps you to find good anime to watch.

 ## Project status
 In development.